VinceWang92/Android-Restaurant-Helper/README.md

-# Android Restaurant Helper App
+# Android Restaurant Recommendation App
 >Restaurant recommendation system

 >>* The restaurant helper app aims to use personalization to improve restaurant recommendation based on their visit history and preference.